Emergency Dental Care in Las Cruces, NM

 Contact Dr. Borham with Your Dental Emergencies

 Dental emergencies are unpredictable but can cause serious damage if left untreated.
-Contact Dr. Borham at (575) 323-1879 if you experience severe tooth pains or any notice any issues with your restorations.
+If you ARE a patient of record, contact Dr. Borham at (575) 323-1879 if you experience severe tooth pains or any notice any issues with your restorations.
 His patients are his top priority, and he’ll have your damaged teeth fixed quickly.
+If you are NOT a patient of record, contact the office at 575-523-5589.